leafo/moonscript/docs/reference.md

 Additionally, a class declaration can be prefixed with the export keyword in order to export it.

+Export will have no effect if there is already a local variable of the same name in scope.

 ### Export All & Export Proper